opra-project/OPRA/README.md

-# Roon Open Headphones Database
+# OPRA

 <img src="logo.png" alt="My Logo" width="512" />

 ## About

-The Roon Open Headphones Database is a comprehensive and standardized dataset of headphone product information and EQ parameters, designed to improve the experience of the headphones community.
+OPRA is an open, community-maintained directory of product information and EQ compensation curves that optimize a wide range of headphone models.

 This open dataset is intended to be a resource that anyone can use, whether for personal projects, open-source contributions, or commercial applications, with minimal restrictions.

+The OPRA project started at Roon Labs, makers of the [Roon](https://roon.app) music management software, but our intent is to for this this to be community-driven project.
+Roon will assist on an ongoing basis with ingesting and cleaning data and generating graphics assets for brands and headphones.

 ## How do I contribute to the database?

-In short, follow our file and directory structure, and submit a PR with your changes.
+Follow our file and directory structure, and submit a PR with your changes.

 See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for more detailed documentation.